coleifer/peewee/docs/peewee/playhouse.rst

     for result in q:
         print result.person['name'], result.person['dob']

+The :py:class:`BinaryJSONField` works the same and supports the same operations as the regular :py:class:`JSONField`, but provides several additional operations for testing *containment*.
+Using the binary json field, you can test whether your JSON data contains other partial JSON structures (:py:meth:`~BinaryJSONField.contains`, :py:meth:`~BinaryJSONField.contains_any`, :py:meth:`~BinaryJSONField.contains_all`), or whether it is a subset of a larger JSON document (:py:meth:`~BinaryJSONField.contained_by`).

-For more examples, see the :py:class:`JSONField` API documentation below.
+For more examples, see the :py:class:`JSONField` and :py:class:`BinaryJSONField` API documents below.

 .. _server_side_cursors: